nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28008](https://jira.nuxeo.com/browse/NXP-28008)

-#### "workflowInstanceId" Alias for Workflow.GetOpenTasks Operation
+#### `workflowInstanceId` Alias for `Workflow.GetOpenTasks` Operation

-The "processId" parameter of the `Workflow.GetOpenTasks` operation now has a "workflowInstanceId" alias.
+The `processId` parameter of the `Workflow.GetOpenTasks` operation now has a `workflowInstanceId` alias.</br>
-This allows to run this operation within a chain called from a workflow (transition, escalation rule, ...) without passing any parameters, as the "nodeId" and "processId" (= "workflowInstanceId") parameters will be automatically bound to the operation context variables named the same way.
+This allows to run this operation within a chain called from a workflow (transition, escalation rule, ...) without passing any parameters, as the `nodeId` and `processId` (= `workflowInstanceId`) parameters will be automatically bound to the operation context variables named the same way.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28078](https://jira.nuxeo.com/browse/NXP-28078)

-#### Delete the related workflow instances when a document is deleted
+#### Delete the Related Workflow Instances When a Document Is Deleted

 Workflow instances related to deleted documents are now also removed.